EverydayHealthLogo

 • Medical School: Oregon Health & Science University School of Medicine

-Is Dr. Lewis board certified in Ophthalmologist?
+Is Dr. Lewis board certified as an Ophthalmologist?

 Yes, Dr. Richard Lewis, MD is board certified by the American Board of Ophthalmology